David France Collection: Autographs

 The David France Collection includes hundreds of autographs from all eras of the club's history.
 One notable item is the Training Book from 1931.
 At this time, one of the rules was that players had to sign in for both morning and afternoon training.
 A red line was drawn across the page at the allotted time for the start of training and any players signing in after this time were usually fined by the club.

 However this book not only includes numerous autographs Everton players from that era, but also includes a description of the exercises specified by Harry Cooke, the Everton trainer at the time.
 The usual entries for these training sessions show that they alternated between running or walking along with gym work or skipping.
 Occasionally players were treated to brine baths and even “ball practice – passing movements”.

 An example of the training taken can be seen in an entry from August 1931 which shows the autographs of Ted Sagar, Bill ‘Dixie’ Dean, Warney Cresswell, Cliff Britton and 20 team-mates signing in for morning and afternoon training.
 The morning session consisted of a long walk along Queen's Drive, through West Derby village, and then along the East Lancs Road and Walton Hall Avenue to Goodison Park.

 Reaction to the collection

-Everton Football Club supporters like to sing about their illustrious history, therefore it is not surprising that they have fully embraced The David France Collection.
-Feedback from memorabilia experts has been just as positive.
+Feedback from memorabilia experts regarding the collection has been positive.

 Grant McDougall of Christie's said:

 It is the most comprehensive collection of memorabilia I’ve had the good fortune to catalogue.
 The official ledgers, rare programmes, unique season-tickets and magnificent medals are of interest to football enthusiasts of all ages and all persuasions.
 And there is so much more.

 Graham Budd of Sotheby's added:

 This collection has no match anywhere in the football world.
 It’s a unique record of Everton's history – possibly a history unparalleled by any other club.
 The collection offers a unique record of the evolution of British football and of the city of Liverpool.

 And David Stoker of Liverpool Records Office stated:

 The ledgers and programmes are of significant historical importance.
 They tell the week-by-week story of Merseyside over the past 125 years.